USS Milius: Service history

 In January 2005, Milius participated in Operation Unified Assistance.
 On 6 December 2006, the ship successfully launched a Block IV Tomahawk cruise missile for the first time in a test of the Block IV configuration.
 The launch took place in the Naval Air Warfare Center Weapons Division Sea Test Range off of California.
 The missile flew 869 miles before impacting its target on the land range at China Lake, California.

 On 12 September 2007, the Embassy of the United States, Manila stated that the arrival of the destroyers USS Chung-Hoon and USS Milius was a goodwill visit to strengthen Philippines–United States relations.

 On 23 November 2021, Milius conducted a transit of the Taiwan Strait.

+On 9 August 2023, the Navy announced plans to extend the ship's service life beyond the initial 35 years, intending to keep Milius in service until at least 2035.